28th Annual CBB Conference

 Mark Arnold, Ph.D.

-Director; Center for Biocatalysis and Bioprocessing, Office of the Vice President for Research & Economic Development, University of Iowa Research Park, Coralville, IA
+Director; Center for Biocatalysis and Bioprocessing, Office of the Vice President for Research, University of Iowa Research Park, Coralville, IA

-Professor and Edwin B. Green Chair in Laser Chemistry, College of Liberal Arts, Department of Chemistry, University of Iowa, Iowa, City , IA
+Professor and Edwin B. Green Chair in Laser Chemistry, Department of Chemistry, College of Liberal Arts and Sciences, University of Iowa, Iowa City, IA